cloud-native-toolkit/iascable/README.md

  - `npm run build`: Generate bundles and typings, create docs
  - `npm run lint`: Lints code
  - `npm run commit`: Commit using conventional commit style ([husky](https://github.com/typicode/husky) will tell you to use it if you haven't :wink:)

+## Creating a beta release

+Currently, the process of tagging a beta release is somewhat manual because the release-drafter action doesn't handle calculating the version numbers across different branches with different naming schemes.
+In order to create a beta release, do the following:

+1. Check out the beta branch and pull the latest, if a beta branch does not exist (because we have merged the results) create a new beta branch off of main
+2. Create a branch for your changes
+3. Create a PR for your branch and set it to merge to `beta`
+4. In your branch changes, update the `version` value in package.json.
+Increment the base version number as appropriate (e.g. `2.5.2` to `2.6.0` or `3.0.0`) and add `-beta.x` to the end.
+The idea is for the `x` in `-beta.x` to increment as updates to your beta changes are made.
+5. When your branch is ready, merge the PR into `beta`. (**Note**: this will not trigger an automatic release so you have an opportunity to make updates before the next step)
+6. Change to the beta branch and create an annotated tag on the beta branch that matches the version number in package.json.

+    ```shell
+    git tag -a v{version} -m {message}
+    ```

+    where:
+      - `{version}` is the version number in package.json
+      - `{message}` is a message about the release (e.g. the first line of the commit message)

+7. Push the tag to the remote

+    ```shell
+    git push --tags
+    ```

+8. In the browser, create a new release.
+Be sure to pick the tag you just created for the release tag and check the "pre-release" box.
+Provide the tag name as the release title and press the "Generate changelog"
+9. Once the release is created, it will trigger a workflow to push the new version to the npm registry and to attach the assets to the release.